ameen-alibi/ufc-fighting-style-categorizer/README.md

-# UFC Fighting Style Clustering
+# UFC Fighting Style Categorizer

 ---

 ### Project Overview
-UFC Fighting Style Clustering is a project that I built out of pure love for both ML and the MMA sport.
+UFC Fighting Style Categorizer is a project that I built out of pure love for both ML and the MMA sport.
 It is mainly about building a model that is able to confidently assign each fighter to his fighting style.
 To achieve this, I first gathered data by scraping it from the UFC stats website, cleaned it, performed an EDA, and finally built a clustering model that determines fighters’ styles based on different fight statistics (Knockdowns, Takedowns, Strikes, ...).

 ---